mozilla/anodejsholidayseason/fully_loaded_node.md

 ## The Problem

-We choose Node.JS for [Mozilla Persona][], where we built a server that could handle a large number of requests with mixed characteristics.
+We chose Node.JS for [Mozilla Persona][], where we built a server that could handle a large number of requests with mixed characteristics.
 Our "Interactive" requests have low computational cost to execute and need to get done fast to keep the UI feeling responsive, while "Batch" operations require about 500ms of processor time and can be delayed a bit longer without making the user sad.

   [Mozilla Persona]: https://persona.org